GalacticBobster/GalacticBobster.github.io/_pages/cv.md

 Service and leadership
 ======
-* Professional development officer of Graduate and Undergraduate Student Organization (GUStO) at CLaSP
+* Professional development officer of Graduate and Undergraduate Student Organization (GUStO) at Department of Climate and Space Sciences and Engineering
 * Served as Planetary Science Subject Matter Expert for NASA@MyLibrary program and participated in science communication activities with libraries in US
 * Volunteered as a scribe for Conferences and Workshops: Venera-D Workshop, NASA DAVINCI Roundtable and 2023 EnVision International Venus Science Workshop.